crazyhottommy/scRNAseq-analysis-notes/README.md

 * [Single-Cell Signature Explorer for comprehensive visualization of single cell signatures across scRNA-seq datasets](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkz601/5531181) https://sites.google.com/site/fredsoftwares/products/single-cell-signature-explorer

+### Alternative polyadenylation (APA)

+* We have written a Python+R pipeline called ["polyApipe"](https://github.com/swbioinf/polyApipe) for identifying alternative polyadenylation (APA) sites in 10X Genomics scRNA-seq, based on the presence of polyadenylated reads.
+Once sites are identified, UMIs are counted for each site and the APA state of genes in cells can be determined.
+Given the sparse and noisy nature of this data, we have developed an R package ["weitrix"](https://github.com/pfh/weitrix) to identify principal components of variation in APA based on measurements of varying accuracy and with many missing values.
+We then use varimax rotation to obtain independently interpretable components.
+In an embryonic mouse brain dataset, we identify 8 distinct components of APA variation, and assign biological meaning to each component in terms of the genes, cell type, and cell phase.

 ### useful databases

 * [CellMarker: a manually curated resource of cell markers in human and mouse](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gky900/5115823)